Holocaust Era Asset Restitution Taskforce: Origin of the project and purpose

 Project HEART was an undertaking of the Government of Israel in cooperation with the Jewish Agency for Israel (JAFI).
 It was chaired by Rafi Eitan, former senior citizens affairs minister, and its executive director was Bobby Brown of JAFI.
 Brown has been involved in Holocaust restitution for more than ten years, including when he served as Diaspora affairs advisor during Prime Minister Binyamin Netanyahu's first term.

 The project began in late February 2011.
 It was being funded by the Israeli government, which provided it with more than $2.5 million a year for three years.
 This was the first time the government of Israel had sponsored a Holocaust restitution project.

 Its purpose was to locate Jewish Holocaust victims and their heirs whose personal property was seized by the Nazis and provide them with the means and information to help them seek restitution for the stolen property.
 Efforts to reach people worldwide included advertising, media exposure, and encouraging Jewish nongovernmental organizations to spread the word to their members and to the Jewish community in general.
 The program's focus was to gather information with the ultimate goal of restitution.
 Its first step was to identify people with potential claims for certain types of private property that was confiscated, looted, or forcibly sold in countries governed or occupied by Nazi or Axis forces during the Holocaust.
 The various types of property that are eligible for restitution include immovable property such as real estate; movable property such as jewelry, tools, or art; or intangible personal property such as stocks, bonds, or savings accounts.
 However, if Holocaust victims or their heirs had already received restitution for a particular piece of property, then they were no longer eligible for participation in Project HEART.

 The project compiled restitution claims but did not handle the restitutions themselves.
 The latter task has been handled by the New-York based Conference on Material Claims Against Germany (including the negotiations with Austria) since early 1950s.

 Online database

-A searchable database, ostensibly assembled from European public records, of more than two million pieces of property that belonged to Jews before the beginning of World War II was released on May 1, 2011, made it the one of the largest publicly available databases of Jewish property lost during the Holocaust era.
+A searchable database, ostensibly assembled from European public records, of more than two million pieces of property that belonged to Jews before the beginning of World War II was released on May 1, 2011, made it one of the largest publicly available databases of Jewish property lost during the Holocaust era.
 It was created to help Holocaust victims and their heirs identify property that may belong to them and includes property addresses, lists of homeowners and professions, lists of known confiscated properties, business directories, insurance policies, and other information.
 This database and one that contains information collected regarding Holocaust victims and their heirs along with their potential claims would have then been used to seek restitution along with the cooperation of governments and others that have not done so yet.
 The property database would have been be particularly useful for corroborating and authenticating property claims.